How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 Innovative ecommerce and digital marketing agencies identify winning campaigns before scaling.
 These campaigns emerge under controlled conditions and are closely monitored.

+Establishing clear criteria for a "winner" is crucial.
+Due to the nature of online advertising, performance should be evaluated over at least two to three weeks to identify consistent trends.
 Campaigns with high click-through rates (CTR) but low conversion rates may indicate a mismatch between ad creative and landing page experience.
 Conversely, campaigns with low CTR but high conversion rates suggest strong landing page alignment but weak ad messaging.

 A common misconception is that the campaign with the highest ROAS should be scaled fastest.
 In reality, campaigns with high ROAS and volume are ideal for rapid scaling.
-For example, a jewelry store running four campaigns, retargeting past visitors, and acquiring new customers, might have:
+For example, a jewelry store running four campaigns—retargeting past visitors and acquiring new customers—might have:

 - Campaign A: 6x ROAS, 12 conversions/week